Al Sharpton

 Alfred Charles Sharpton Jr. (born October 3, 1954) is an American civil rights and social justice activist, Baptist minister, radio talk show host, and TV personality, who is also the founder of the National Action Network civil rights organization.
 In 2004, he was a candidate for the Democratic nomination for the U.S. presidential election.
 He hosts a weekday radio talk show, Keepin' It Real, which is nationally syndicated by Urban One, and he is a political analyst and weekend host for MS NOW, hosting PoliticsNation.

 Sharpton is known for making various controversial and incendiary comments over his career.
-He has been accused of making antisemitic and racially insensitive remarks as well as inciting incidents of violence.
-In 1987, he was highly active in publicizing the Tawana Brawley rape allegations in the media; the allegation was later proved to be false.
+He has been accused of making racially insensitive remarks as well as inciting incidents of violence.
+In 1987, he was highly active in publicizing the Tawana Brawley rape hoax in the media; the allegation was later proven to be false.

 Early life

-Alfred Charles Sharpton Jr. was born in the Brownsville neighborhood of Brooklyn, New York City, to Ada (née Richards) and Alfred Charles Sharpton Sr. Sharpton has Cherokee roots.
+Alfred Charles Sharpton Jr. was born on October 3, 1954, in the Brownsville neighborhood of Brooklyn, New York City, to Ada (née Richards) (1925–2012) and Alfred Charles Sharpton Sr. (1931–2024).
+Sharpton has Cherokee roots.
 He preached his first sermon at the age of four and toured with gospel singer Mahalia Jackson.

 In 1963, Sharpton's father left his wife to have a relationship with Sharpton's half-sister.
 Ada took a job as a maid, but her income was so low that the family qualified for welfare and had to move from middle class Hollis, Queens, to the public housing projects in the Brownsville neighborhood of Brooklyn.

+At the age of twelve, he would meet Rev. Jesse Jackson, who would become his mentor.
+In 2026 upon Jackson's passing, Sharpton stated that Jackson was the person who "called me into purpose."
+Jackson would later appoint Sharpton as the youth director of the Brooklyn branch of Operation Breadbasket, the economic arm of the Southern Christian Leadership Conference founded by Dr. Martin Luther King Jr., in 1969.
+A claim which Sharpton made about meeting Martin Luther King Jr., who was assassinated in 1968, has not been supported by historical evidence.
+However, he was acknowledged to have been mentored in his teenage year by both Jackson and Rev. William Jones (1934–2006).
+In 2017, Sharpton credited Jackson, Rev. Herb Daughtry, and Rev. Calvin Morris (1941–2023) as the people who "started my activism."

 Sharpton graduated from Samuel J. Tilden High School in Brooklyn, and attended Brooklyn College, dropping out after two years in 1975.
 In 1972, he accepted the position of youth director for the presidential campaign of Congresswoman Shirley Chisholm.